99TravelSafe.com

 There are other things to consider when planning your travel vaccinations:

 Your age and health – you may be more vulnerable to infection than others; some vaccines cannot be given to people with certain medical conditions.
-Seek Medical Advice before having any vaccinations if:
+Seek medical advice before having any vaccinations if:

 -- You are pregnant or breastfeeding!

-For some people travelling overseas, vaccination against certain diseases may not be advised.
+For some people travelling overseas, vaccination against certain diseases may NOT be advised

 -- If you have a condition that affects your body's immune system, such as HIV or AIDS